jsageryd/tidy/README.markdown

 ===================

 This is a script to automatically remove expired content from specified directories.

-Deletes any file older than set limit.
+- Deletes any file older than set limit.
+- Deletes empty directories or directory structures, regardless of age.

 Usage